 Silhouette of a woman standing in front of a glowing scale

 BMI stands for body mass index.
-BMI is a simple formula that uses your height and weight to determine whether you are underweight, normal weight, or overweight.
+BMI is a simple formula that uses your height and weight to determine your weight category.
+It can show whether you are underweight, of normal weight, or overweight.
 It also indicates whether you may have obesity.1

-BMI is an easy-to-use tool that can help signal weight-related conditions such as type 2 diabetes, metabolic syndrome, and obesity.
-BMI also can be used to determine your risk for liver diseases such as nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH).
-NASH is more advanced form of NAFLD.1,2
+BMI is an easy-to-use tool.
+It can help signal weight-related conditions, such as type 2 diabetes, metabolic syndrome, and obesity.
+You can also use BMI to assess your risk of liver disease.
+These include nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH).
+NASH is a more advanced form of NAFLD.1,2

-It's important to note that BMI can have many limitations, including not being a direct measure of body fat.
-BMI is one tool that doctors can use to help diagnose NASH, but it is not the only thing that matters in a diagnosis.7
+However, it's important to note that BMI has many limitations.
+For example, it is not a direct measure of body fat.
+Therefore, while doctors use it as a tool to diagnose NASH, it is not the only factor in a diagnosis.7

-BMI can be helpful in assessing liver health.
-A high BMI may mean that you have excess body fat.
-Excess fat can build up in the liver.
-This fat buildup can impact how your liver functions, and it can result in NAFLD.1,2
+BMI can be helpful in assessing your overall liver health.
+A high BMI may indicate excess body fat.
+This excess fat can build up in the liver.
+Over time, this fat buildup can impact how your liver functions.
+Ultimately, it can result in NAFLD.1,2

-The liver is a vital organ that performs many functions to keep you healthy.
-This includes tasks like:3
+The liver is a vital organ.
+It performs many functions to keep you healthy.
+These tasks include:3

 • Detoxifying the blood